Tsirelson's bound: Other Bell inequalities

 For the $I_{3322}$ inequality the Tsirelson bound is not known exactly, but concrete realisations give a lower bound of 0.250875384514, and the NPA hierarchy gives an upper bound of 0.2508753845139766.
 It is conjectured that only infinite-dimensional quantum states can reach the Tsirelson bound.

 Derivation from physical principles

 Significant research has been dedicated to finding a physical principle that explains why quantum correlations go only up to the Tsirelson bound and nothing more.
 Three such principles have been found: no-advantage for non-local computation, information causality and macroscopic locality.
 That is to say, if one could achieve a CHSH correlation exceeding Tsirelson's bound, all such principles would be violated.

-Tsirelson's bound also follows if the Bell experiment admits a strongly positive quansal measure.
+Tsirelson's bound also follows if the Bell experiment admits a strongly positive quantal measure.